ekchew/binon/README.md

 | 8→4  | base type ID |
 | 3→0  | subtype ID   |

 Base types represent complete data types that can be encoded directly, using a subtype ID of 0 or 1.
 1 indicates that base type data are to follow, while 0 indicates we are looking at the default value with no extra data to encode.

-Subtypes of 2 or higher indicate variants on the base type.
-For example, unsigned integers are a variant of general integers.
+Subtypes of 2 or higher indicate specialized variants on the base type.
+They can typically encode only a subset of what the base type can handle, but may be more optimized in terms of encoding size.
+For example, unsigned integers are a variant of the base (signed) integers.

 | Base Type | Subtype | Class       | Python Type  | Value   |
 | --------: | ------: | :---------- | :----------- | ------: |